faizangoltech/slate/source/index.html.md

 | page | params | a numeric value such as 1, designating the set of pages based on the limit value | Yes | string |
 | limit | params | a numeric value such a 100, the number of results to return at once. | Yes | string |

-**Filters** Filters can now be applied to the GET call of LiveChat Messages.
+**Filters:** Filters can now be applied to the GET call of Facebook Messages.
 All filters are case-sensitive.

 | Filter | Description |
 | ------ | ----------- |